rvelhote/opennode-magento/README.md

 # Missing

 - Add translation files
-- What to do if the user navigates away from the payment
+- What to do if the user navigates away from the payment?
 - Create a companion module to add the BTC currency to Magento so that payments can be made in BTC
-- Better Unit Test coverage (PHP and Javascript)
+- Better Unit Test coverage
-- Convert the Javascript part to Typescript